Confusion at JFK as Korean Air nut incident broke

 The flight arrived at Incheon, near Seoul, 11 minutes late.

-On Friday, Heather Cho publicly apologized for the incident and said she would personally apologize to the crew member.

-Additional reporting by Sohee Kim; Editing by Tony Munroe and Ryan Woo
+On Friday, Heather Cho publicly apologised for the incident and said she would personally apologise to the crew member.
+(Additional reporting by Sohee Kim; Editing by Tony Munroe and Ryan Woo)